MoxPy/af-video-tester/README.md

-# AFVT - A command-line tool written in Go for testing RTMP and HLS streaming.
-You can also analyze and download HLS content.
+# AFVT - A command-line tool written in Go for streaming professionals.

 ## Features